Spellhold-Studios/Generalized-Biffing/README.md

 Alternatively, if you need EEex compatibility, install the latest Generalized Biffing with [WeiDU v249-x86-legacy](https://github.com/WeiDUorg/weidu/releases/tag/v249.00) (requires an OS with 32-bit application support.)
 <hr>

-*Please check the complete [Readme](https://spellhold-studios.github.io/readmes/generalized-biffing/generalized_biffing-readme-english.html) to learn more about this mod before installation.*
+*Please check the complete [Readme](https://spellhold-studios.github.io/readmes/generalized-biffing/generalized_biffing-readme-english.html) to learn more about this tool before installation.*

 ## Credits